 Problem Possible Cause Action External speakers do not work.
 Speakers not connected or improperly connected.
 Properly connect the speakers.
-Refer to Chapter 4 of your User's Guide for more information.
+Refer to your System Reference guide for more information.
 Check speaker batteries or ac adapter have failed.
 Replace speaker batteries or ac adapter.
 Refer to the documentation that came with your speakers.
 Speakers have failed.
-Replace speakers.
+If available, try another set of speakers.
+If the new speakers operate correctly, replace the old speakers following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Microphone does not work.
 Microphone not connected or improperly connected.
 Properly connect the microphone.
-Refer to Chapter 4 of your User's Guide for more information.
+Refer to your System Reference guide for more information.
 Microphone has failed.
-Replace microphone.
+If available, try another microphone.
+If the new microphone operates correctly, replace the old microphone following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Headphones do not work.
 Headphones not connected or improperly connected.
 Properly connect the headphones.
-Refer to Chapter 4 of your User's Guide for more information.
+Refer to your System Reference guide for more information.
+Headphones have failed.
+If available, try another set of headphones.
+If the new headphones operate correctly, replace the old headphones following the Customer Replacement Unit process described in the Warranty and Information booklet.

 Problem Possible Cause Action Power is on, LAN address is installed on computer; system hangs.
 Incorrect software installed or software installed incorrectly.
 Contact system administrator or network coordinator.
-Computer is on, no keyboard response.
-Incorrect IRQ.
-Check BIOS setup and Windows 95 settings.
 Network doesn't start.
 Network cable not connected or is loose.
 Connect cable.
 Also, make sure no more than one ethernet cable is connected at one time.
 Conflict exists with another device adapter; incorrect IRQ setting.
-Check BIOS setup and Windows 95 settings.
+Check BIOS setup, Windows 95, o Windows NT Workstation settings.
 Network cable has failed.
-Contact your system administrato or network coordinator.
+Contact your system administrator or network coordinator.
 Onboard network controller disabled.
 Run the BIOS Setup utility and set Integrated Ethernet to "Enabled."
 Onboard network controller has failed.
 Contact your Service provider.